 Beyond Books: The Galloway Library

 Welcome to the Galloway Library, a hub of activity, exploration, scholarship, and discovery.
 We offer books and digital resources for all ages, are a springboard for research and inquiry, and sponsor special events to celebrate reading.
-Take a look at what we do by visiting the Early Learning Hub and the Middle and Upper Learning Hub.
+Take a look at what we do by visiting the Early Learning Hub and the Middle and Upper Learning sites linked to the images below.

 The Galloway Library is a welcoming, innovative library that inspires imagination, cultivates connections, and celebrates learning.